CircuitVerse/Interactive-Book/docs/seq-design/flow-diagrams.md

 More information about ASM charts can be found in:

 -   Section 7.2 "ASM Diagrams" in {% cite donzellini2018introduction --file books %}
--   Section "Algoritmic state machines" (Chapter 5) in {% cite stonham2017digital --file books %}
+-   Section "Algorithmic state machines" (Chapter 5) in {% cite stonham2017digital --file books %}
 -   *ASM++* Project webpage at the Universidad de Valladolid [ASM++: a modern Algorithmic State Machine methodology for RTL designs](http://www.epyme.uva.es/asm++/)